Conditionals in Game Theory

-Reasoning about conditionals, such as ``If I do action , the outcome will be ", plays an important role when studying the foundations of game theory.
+Reasoning about conditionals, such as ``If I do action $a$, the outcome will be $c$", plays an important role when studying the foundations of game theory.
 This course will introduce game theory with a special emphasis on the puzzles and paradoxes that involve reasoning about conditionals (such as the Prisoner's Dilemma and the Aumann-Stalnaker debate about backwards induction).
 This course will provide a solid foundation for students interested in studying the semantics of conditionals and for students interested in using ideas from game theory in their own field of study.

 R. Aumann (1987), Correlated Equilibrium as an Expression of Bayesian Rationality